devopsdc/devopsdc/sponsor_info.md

 ## Food Sponsor

 Sponsor food for our monthly meetup!
 Food sponsorship is roughly *$300 for each event*.
 We ask that the food sponsor provide pizza, or other food of their choice, and paper goods sufficient to feed the meeting attendees.
 As a general rule, this usually means 12-15 pizzas though it may require more depending on the number of attendees.
 The sponsor should take on all arrangements for ordering and delivery of the food.
-The food sponsor will be thanked by the MC and have 4 minutes to address the meeting attendees.
+The food sponsor will be:
+  * thanked by the MC
+  * have 4 minutes to address the meeting attendees
+  * thanked on the MeetUp event page
+  * listed on the [Meetup Sponsors](https://www.meetup.com/DevOpsDC/sponsors/) page

 ## Beverage Sponsor

 Sponsor beverages for our monthly meetup!
 Beverage sponsorship is roughly *$200 for each event*.
 We ask the beverage sponsor to provide beer and soft drinks in sufficient quantities for the meeting attendees.
 As a general rule, one-and-a-half or two cases of beer and 6-8 2 liter bottles of soda is enough.
 The group tends to prefer craft beer and local over mass produced beers.
-The beverage sponsor will be thanked by the MC and have 4 minutes to address the meeting attendees.
+The beverage sponsor will be:
+  * thanked by the MC
+  * have 4 minutes to address the meeting attendees
+  * thanked on the MeetUp event page
+  * listed on the [Meetup Sponsors](https://www.meetup.com/DevOpsDC/sponsors/) page

 ## Logistics